BlueKilvin/Mine-Sweeper/README.md

-#Mine Sweeper Game
+# Mine Sweeper Game

-Mine Sweeper game with grids and without for university project.
+Minesweeper game with grids and without for university project.